Sausage and Basil Marinara Sauce for the Freezer

 Find More Recipes Like This One:

 Use Tomato Recipes or Sauces for more ideas like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-39 Comments on “Sausage and Basil Marinara Sauce for the Freezer”
+39 Comments on “Sausage and Basil Marinara Sauce (for the Freezer)”

 Hello!
 This recipe looks so great!
 Any chance you could estimate the pounds of tomatoes needed vs number?
 Tomatoes sizes vary so much and I don’t want to guess wrong.
 Thank you. ☺️